AndriiMakarenko/demo_pharmacy/README.md

 poetry run run-task-creator
 ```

+You can also explore the API using OpenAPI at `http://localhost:8080/docs`.
+Obviously, replace `8080` with whatever port you have configured in `config.yaml`.

 ## If I had more time

 - Wrap the simulation scripts and the application in a docker-compose file